 Note that most cellar door Margaret River restaurants are only open for lunch and so we usually indulge in a fabulous lunch, then barbecue at home in the evening.
 If you are looking for places to eat in Margaret River in the evening, you can check out restaurants in Margaret River town and Dunsborough.

 So if you are looking for some fabulous Margaret River food, here we give you our pick of the best wineries in Margaret River for lunch.
 And the best news for those visiting Margaret River with kids?
-They are all child-friendly too!
+These wineries are all child-friendly too!
 We have more suggestions of child-friendly wineries here.

 Located overlooking the Gunyulgup Valley, this family friendly Margaret River winery has it all: fabulous views over the Margaret River vineyards, award-winning wine, delicious cuisine, and a playground to keep the kids busy while the grown ups enjoy a leisurely lunch.
 Renowned as one of the best Margaret River winery restaurants, Will’s Domain is setting the standards for Mod Oz cuisine in the region.